yxkpro/wiki-go/README.md

     # where HTTPS is not available.
 This reduces security by allowing
     # cookies to be transmitted in plain text.
     allow_insecure_cookies: true
+    # Enable native TLS.
+When true, application will run over HTTPS using the
+    # supplied certificate and key paths.
+    ssl: false
+    ssl_cert:
+    ssl_key:
 wiki:
     root_dir: data
     documents_dir: documents